What's Coming to Netflix in January 2023

 - Mars One (2022) – Brazillian LGBTQ drama movie.

 - Woman of the Dead (Season 1) Netflix Original – Austrian crime mystery series.
-Story about the lengths a passionate woman will go to for vengeance after her husband’s death and the tug-of-war between good and evil that exists in all of us.
+The story about the lengths a passionate woman will go to for vengeance after her husband’s death and the tug-of-war between good and evil that exists in all of us.

 What’s Coming to Netflix on January 6th